Rough Tor

-Rough Tor (/ˈraʊtər/), or Roughtor, is a tor on Bodmin Moor, Cornwall, England, United Kingdom.
+Rough Tor (/ˈraʊtər/), or Roughtor (Torr Garow), is a tor on Bodmin Moor, Cornwall, England, United Kingdom.
 The site comprises the tor summit and logan stone, a Neolithic tor enclosure, many Bronze Age hut circles, and some contemporary monuments.

 Toponymy

 In the 19th century, the hill was known as Router, and even into the late 20th century, some locals used this pronunciation.